BobBowles/django-diary/README.rst

 While the data model is very simple, some effort has been put into making the UI slick and intuitive, with ``ajax`` enabling drag-and-drop and updates of modal displays on the diary grid, and ``Bootstrap``-compatible widgets used on the forms.

+An additional management command is included to permit routine administration of email reminders (see `Administration`_).

 The Models
 ----------